epanov1602/CommandRevSwerve/docs/Adding_Elevator.md

             self.followMotor.clearFaults()

     def drive(self, speed, deadband=0.1, maxSpeedInchesPerSecond=5):
+        # if we aren't calibrating, zero must be found first (before we can drive)
+        if not self.zeroFound and not ElevatorConstants.calibrating:
+            return
         # speed is assumed to be between -1.0 and +1.0
         if abs(speed) < deadband:
             speed = 0